 When I talk about animal stories, by the way, I mean mostly picture books, chapter books, and some MG.
 It’s highly unusual to see anthropomorphic animal characters in YA.
 And it’s true that there seems to be less excitement in general about animal stories than there was a few years ago.
 Sure, in ye olde days, animal protagonists were de rigeur.
 Now, I can acknowledge that they’ve somewhat fallen out of style, though publisher’s catalogs are still crammed with all sorts of critters, especially on the PB side.

-There’s nothing wrong, per se, with writing stories starring animal characters.
+There’s nothing wrong, per se, with writing animal characters.
 Ask Erin Hunter, the creator of the WARRIORS middle grade series.
 I’m pretty sure you can find her on the road to the bank…she’ll be the one laughing.
 And, as I said, there are tons of creatures on shelves today.
 But why is there this aura that animal stories aren’t quite as popular as they used to be?

-Darshana brings up an intersting point.
-Are animals better suited for difficult stories that need one step of remove from reality?
-This could be a reason for choosing animal protagonists, though lots of the animal stories I’ve read are simply stories with critters who act very much like human children.
+Darshana brings up an interesting point.
+Are talking animals better suited for difficult stories that need one step of remove from reality?
+This could be a reason for writing animal characters, though lots of the animal stories I’ve read are simply stories with critters who act very much like human children.
 In fact, as an interesting counterpoint, I know that one publisher, Lee & Low, will not publish stories with anything but real children, because their mission is diversity and they want the opposite of that remove, they want the human experience only so that their readers can instantly relate.
 In this vein, I think that we, as people, are so used to relating to protagonists in stories, whether animal or inanimate object or kid, that I don’t know how real this psychological distance is.
 I’m guessing it’s negligible, though it is good food for thought.

-As for the other examples that Darshana mentions, she’s right, they can’t be told any other way, but I think the reason there is just because…they are stories that happen to include animals (or Little Blue Trucks and their animal friends).
+As for the other examples that Darshana mentions, she’s right, they can’t be told any other way, but I think the reason there is just because…they are stories that happen to include talking animals (or Little Blue Trucks and their animal friends).
 Her last point is true of all stories, I think, or at least it should be: You make the choices you do in your fiction because you simply cannot make any other choices.
 Your particular choices are so right that they seem like the only ones.
 This should apply to characters, of course, but also to setting, plot, word choice, etc. THE VELVETEEN RABBIT is a story about a discarded toy looking for a home.
 It literally cannot star anyone else but a toy character.

 I think anthropomorphic animals are very much a case-by-case question, as well as one of very personal taste.
-Personally (and here I speak for me and me alone), I do not like chapter books or MG with animals.
+Personally (and here I speak for me and me alone), I do not like chapter books or MG with talking animals.
 And most unpublished picture books with animals fall short for me.
-From what I see in the slush, I get the distinct feeling that some people are writing animal stories simply because they remember reading a lot of animal stories when they grew up.
+From what I see in the slush, I get the distinct feeling that some people are writing animal characters simply because they remember reading a lot of animal stories when they grew up.
 This is a red flag because it shows that they may not be as familiar with today’s market and that they may not be making the strongest and most inevitable choices.

 Overall, across the tens of thousands of submissions I’ve read, animal stories tend to cluster near the bottom of the barrel.
 This is by no means true across the board, it’s a huge generalization, and it has nothing to do with the canon of successful animal stories out there, but this is a clear effect I’ve noticed.
 (Again, just speaking for myself here.)
 So I’m wary of them most of the time.
 And it could very well end up being my loss.